File formats#

 We can switch to the Python bindings for simdjson: either pysimdjson or libpy_simdjson.
 For JSON documents with known structures, JSON Link is fastest, but the files relevant to us have unknown structures.

 For large files, use the same techniques as OCDS Kit to stream input using ijson, stream output using iterencode, and postpone evaluation using iterators.
-See its brief tutorial on streaming and re-use its default method.
+See its brief tutorial on streaming and reuse its default method.

 Note